Z-App Your Way To Good Health

 The World Economic Forum states that over six million Indian die prematurely each year due to lifestyle diseases.
 This is a bafflingly huge number, a number that can be averted or lessened.
 This grotesque figure bothered Jyotsna Pattabiraman, a Stanford University alumna, enough for her to come up with the Grow Fit app in September 2015.
 Her personal battle with health issues, while working in the US in the early 2000s, proved to be the catalyst for an out-of-the box venture that combines data science, medical science and behavioural insights to help people achieve their health goals easily.

 “The app, which has been downloaded over 5 lakh times (on Android and iOS), uses data science and machine learning to identify and validate strategies for customer success,” says Ritvik Sharma, VP, Product Marketing.
 “Its easy-to-use, one-on-one, chat-based coaching programme connects users all over India to experts in mental and physical health and more than 2.5 lakh diet charts have been generated for users till date.”
-The app looks at various parameters of health, ranging from sleep, skin and hair, to nutrition and exercise.
+The app looks at various parameters of health, ranging from sleep, skin and hair, to nutrition and exercise how-can-i-cancel-my-timeshare.
 It also offers healthy food and concierge services.

 Grow Fit aims to help over 300 million Indians, who are at risk of contracting lifestyle diseases, with its expert coaching, health foods and behavioural insights.
 Among the many obstacles an individual faces while trying to stay fit, the most prominent factor is the lack of a sustainable diet that one can follow.
 “India is a country where food is celebrated and it’s very hard for people to not fall off the curve at one point or the other,” says Shrama.
 “A majority of people need constant motivation and hand-holding throughout their fitness journey and Grow Fit provides them with guidance in all realms of their fitness journey.”
 The app has clientele from Punjab, NCR, Gujarat, Maharashtra, Karnataka and Tamil Nadu and a lot of users belong to tier-II and tier-III cities.
 Most users are in their late 20s and early 30s, and include professionals in IT, finance, business, fashion and sports, besides entrepreneurs and home makers.
 “Over 85% who stick to our diet plans have seen dramatic results in achieving their health goals, particularly in losing weight,” says Sharma.
 “There are also products suited to the users’ lifestyle that can be used even while travelling, which makes following the diet easier.”
 As blogger Chitra Balachandran of The Bellyrina Diaries testifies: “Before I tried Grow Fit’s Lean Machine plan, I never thought I could stick to a ‘diet’.
 I love my food way too much.
 But then, it’s hard to feel like you’re on a diet when most of your meals are covered in butter and cheese, and are genuinely delicious!
 I feel like I’ve uncovered the Holy Grail—being able to eat yummy food, while actually losing weight!”